 In context with the Power BI data flows and Azure data lake integration, Microsoft released a new feature recently.
-Due to this feature, organizations have capabilities to assign different Azure Data Lake Storage Gen2 accounts to different workspaces.
-You can accomplish this with utilizing the Power BI tenant level settings.
+Due to this feature, organizations have the capabilities to assign different Azure Data Lake Storage Gen2 accounts to different workspaces.
+You can accomplish this by utilizing the Power BI tenant level settings.
 Moreover, you can complete this process of assigning these accounts by creating an Azure Blob Storage in the Azure Portal.

 You can complete this through the following steps-

 - Open the Azure portal, find the storage account and then select Add.
 While forming a storage account certain things are to be let in mind, namely,

 - The space for Power BI and the workspace should be the same.

 - The Azure Lak at Storage Gen2 should be enabled under Advanced Options, before creating a storage account.

 - After creating the storage account, the roles should be assigned under the Access Control

 - When the role assigning procedure is complete, the Power BI portal must be opened.
 The workspace for which a storage account is to be assigned must be selected.
 The subscription, resource group and the created storage account must be entered.

 What is Azure Synapse Analytics and its uses: